Nogbit/oauth-tires/README.md

 Research into using Authlete has been put on hold for the same reason as Okta.

 ## Apigee - 09/18/2018
 Research into using Apigee has been put on hold since their support of RFC 7523 at the access token request endpoint is limited to token exchange for an opaque token.
-If your resource server wants or needs to use claims in the access token then back channel introspection will be required when instead a JWT access token could of sufficed.
+If your resource server wants or needs to use claims in the access token then back channel introspection will be required when instead a JWT access token could of sufficed..